Swathi5sg/K8-deployment-application/README.md

 We are deplpoying this multi-tier application using yaml file manifests in kubernetes as a separate containers.

+### 1. Deploying the application using the manifest files

 This is the deployment file for the Php appliaction
 ```
 apiVersion: apps/v1